 performed by the squadron.
 By now the Luftwaffe pilots had worked out that if they attacked the Defiant head on they could do so with complete immunity.
 This saw the aircraft suffer increasing losses

-The Boulton Paul Defiant was instead moved into a new night fighter role which lead to the Defiant NF Mk IA and a number of aircraft were installed with a comparatively new and secret Airbourne Interception (AI) Mk.
+The Boulton Paul Defiant was instead moved into a new night fighter role, beginning regular patrols in September 1940, which lead to the Defiant NF Mk IA and a number of aircraft were installed with a comparatively new and secret Airbourne Interception (AI) Mk.
 IV radar.
 It was in the

 night fighter role that the Defiant was to have success as part of Britain's night defences in the winter of 1940-41.
 During this period they were to shoot down more enemy aircraft than any other